ogrefish/abb_model_demo/README.md

   1. [done] XGB model code impl
   1. [done] Steering code to run XGB model & produce summary plots
   1. [done] Digestible code sample for NN model with docstrings
-  1. Doc strings for all classes and methods, using an LLM to aid generation
+  1. [done] Doc strings for all classes and methods, using an LLM to aid generation
-  1. Unit tests; esp. for feature, target preparation.
-Use LLM for aid.
+  1. Tests: E2E of training scripts.
+Unit tests for data prep.
+Try using LLM for aid.

 _Future nice-to-haves_
   1. Bootstrap feature importance distributions (over subsampled data sets).
 Explore rating the importance of the highly correlated "Accommodates" and "Beds" features.